toedue/JavaScript-Notes/060 DOM - What Is DOM & DOM Selectors.md

 ## DOM - What Is DOM
-- **Definition**: The DOM is a programming interface for HTML and XML documents.
+- **Definition**: The DOM (DOM stands for Document Object Model) is a programming interface for HTML and XML documents.
 It represents the structure of a webpage as a tree of objects, where each element, attribute, and text node is a node.
 - **Purpose**: Allows JavaScript to dynamically access, modify, or manipulate the content, structure, and styles of a webpage.
 - **Key Idea**: Think of it as a bridge between HTML and JavaScript, turning static markup into a live object model.